Clinical Polygraph Examination - Building a Foundation of Trust

 The clinical polygraph exam is a valuable step in the 90-Day Sexual Risk Assessment.
 It is part of the 90-day sexual risk assessment offered at Oxbow Academy.
 It allows the third-party psychologist to have the most accurate information about your son, and be able to provide a comprehensive evaluation and recommendations for your son.

-Without the polygraph, the psychosexual evaluation may not be fully accurate because the psychologist may not have all of the appropriate information to fully evaluate your son.
-Once your son successfully passes a polygraph, then they can complete a full psychosexual evaluation.
+Once your son successfully passes a clinical polygraph, then they can complete a full psychosexual evaluation.
 Until the psychosexual evaluation is completed, it is not possible to know what kind of treatment is best for your son.

 Moreover, during their time at Oxbow Academy, students learn about consent and healthy sexual behaviors, which is valuable whether they are found to require sex-specific treatment or not.
-As a parent, once your son passes a polygraph, you can have a better understanding of what is really going on with your son and know that you have taken appropriate preventative measures to help them whether they need sex-specific treatment or not.
+As a parent, once your son passes a clinical polygraph, you can have a better understanding of what is really going on with your son and know that you have taken appropriate preventative measures to help them whether they need sex-specific treatment or not.

-It’s often because they do like us that they lie to us, they don’t want to hurt us! - Dr. Marina Money
+It’s often because they do like us that they lie to us, they don’t want to hurt us!